Recommendations & Conclusions

 Animal disease threats like foot and mouth disease and African swine fever are a national security issue and must be understood as such across Government.
 Although it is not possible to prevent all contaminated animal products entering Great Britain, the Government must take all possible steps to reduce the risk …

-Government response.
-The Government shares the Committee’s concerns about illegal imports of meat and dairy products into England and the potential risks posed to animal health and food safety and is working closely with the Home Office and the Food Standards Agency …
+The Government shares the Committee’s concerns about illegal imports of meat and dairy products into England and the potential risks posed to animal health and food safety and is working closely with the Home Office and the Food Standards Agency to tackle this issue.

 2